raeedalam/ras-lang/index.md

 Welcome to RAS Lang!

 # Get Started
-First, download the [RAS-Lang Source Code](https://github.com/raeedalam/ras-lang/) then open your preferred IDE.
+First, download [RAS Lang](https://github.com/raeedalam/ras-lang/releases/tag/v1.2) then open your preferred IDE.

 # Create a new project
-In your preferred IDE, Create a new file with .ras
+In your preferred IDE, Go into the terminal and type `ras-lang create <filename>.ras`

+Which will create an .ras file

 ![Image](https://raeedalam.github.io/ras-lang/img/sc1.png)